Article Overview:

 Steps:

-- Create the new journey that contains the test steps required to perform the necessary clean up.
+- Create a new journey that contains the test steps required to perform the necessary cleanup.

 An e.g. of the flow condition can look like this:

-If the journey selected under the ‘IF’ condition is failed then the clean up journey will get triggered and that will get executed to clean the data from Application.
+If the journey selected under the ‘IF’ condition is failed then the clean-up journey will get triggered and that will get executed to clean the data from the Application.

-If the journey under the ‘IF’ condition is failed then immediately the planner under the ‘Action’ will get triggered and get executed and in the meanwhile the cleanup journeys will also get executed as those are in the planner.
+If the journey under the ‘IF’ condition fails then immediately the planner under the ‘Action’ will get triggered and executed and in the meanwhile, the cleanup journeys will also get executed as those are in the planner.

 Note: Use different variable names for each cleanup journey.
 Using the same variable names across different journeys can cause problems when passing variables between them.